Why is there an Ag Order?

 Do I have to pay any fees?

 If you have maintained continuous Farm Bureau membership since enrollment in Waiver No. 4 there are no additional enrollment fees due for the Ag Order.
-For growers new to Farm Bureau and/or SDRILG there is an enrollment fee of $250 per acre capped at $1250.
-On June 1, 2017 that fee will be raised to $300/$1500.
+For growers new to Farm Bureau and/or SDRILG there is an enrollment fee of $300 per acre capped at $1500.

 I was enrolled in SDRILG, but let my Farm Bureau membership lapse.
 Can I get back in?